adya-packt/Blockchain-By-Example/README.md

 ```

 **Following is what you need for this book:**
-Copy and paste the Audience section from the EPIC.
+If you are keen on learning how to build your own blockchain decentralized applications from scratch, then this book is what you need.
+Implement key building blocks of a blockchain ecosystem with this handy guide.
+It explains all the basic concepts required to develop intermediate projects.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
+With the following software and hardware list you can run all code files present in the book (Chapter 1-11).

 ### Software and Hardware List